heptarch/heptarch.github.io/drafts/demon.md

  then mounts the back of the armchair like a lectern.
 "In Islamic tradition, Ashmedai—Prince of Demons—was trapped in a chamber of rock, encircled by iron shackles and cast into the sea.
-Similarly, Rabbinic lore holds that Solomon bound Ashmedai with a chain, graven with the ineffable Name of God to remind him of his Master."
+Similarly, Rabbinic lore holds that Solomon made a chain graven with the ineffable Name of God. tied Ashmedai up, and bound the demon to his service."
 He removes his spectacles and collapses melodramatically behind the chair.

 "Art thou Ashmedai?"